X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

-To investigate whether nonlinear effects occurring in the transition region between the Newtonian plateau and the Power-law regime are responsible, we compared our findings with numerical solutions for the isothermal Poiseuille flow of a Carreau-Yasuda fluid.
-The numerical method employed involves solving a nonlinear boundary value problem (BVP) derived from the momentum balance equation for axisymmetric flow conditions.
-Specifically, we solve a coupled set of ordinary differential equations (ODEs) using the SciPy function \texttt{solve\_bvp} \cite{kierzenka_bvp_2001}.
-The solution process involves iteratively adjusting the axial pressure gradient \(\frac{dp}{dz}\) until the numerically computed volumetric flow rate matches the prescribed value.
-Convergence of the iterative scheme is evaluated based on a defined tolerance criterion (\(10^{-12}\)), ensuring accurate representation of the velocity distribution.
-While we observed close agreement between numerical and experimental data at low filament velocities, significant deviations emerged at higher velocities.
-This discrepancy, which is also evident in the shear rate distributions (shown in Fig.~\ref{fig:shear_rate}), suggests that either non-isothermal effects or additional velocity gradient components beyond the purely axial flow assumption may influence the flow behavior.
-To further investigate this possibility, we aim to determine the radial velocity component analytically, thereby providing access to all components of the strain rate tensor.
+To further investigate the experimentally observed flow phenomena, we compared the measurements with two complementary numerical models.
+The first is a one-dimensional isothermal Poiseuille-flow solution for a Carreau-Yasuda fluid (see Supplementary Information~S4), which we used to test whether nonlinear effects in the transition from the Newtonian plateau to the power-law regime can explain the observations.
+The second consists of non-isothermal CFD simulations that solve the energy equation to model filament melting and serve as a plausibility check for the experimental results.
+While we observed close agreement between the isothermal numerical and experimental data at low filament velocities, significant deviations emerged at higher velocities.
+This discrepancy, which is evident in the velocity (Fig.~\ref{fig:velocity_profile}(a) and (b)) and shear rate distributions (Fig.~\ref{fig:velocity_profile} (c)), indicates that either non-isothermal effects play a role or that velocity gradient components beyond axial shear make significant contributions.
+To examine the plausibility of the experimental results, we compared them with the non-isothermal CFD solution.
+Furthermore, we analytically determined the radial velocity component of the experimental data, thereby obtaining all components of the strain rate tensor needed to investigate rheological characteristics.

 We infer the radial velocity from Eq.~\ref{eq:fitting} by rearranging the continuity equation in cylindrical coordinates and integrating

 which leads to